rxg/biers/README.md

   educational, and a source of at least one quite precise easy-to-implement reference implementation to compare against grid approximation.
   Used successfully in globe.rkt.
-Used unsuccessfully in heights.rkt (I didn't get back even one pdf value after many minutes of waiting).
+Used unsuccessfully in heights.rkt (I didn't get back even one pdf value after many minutes of waiting, but that could be my error).

 	* <https://github.com/mkierzenka/Racket_NumericalMethods>